-There are TPAs in the marketplace with thousands of employees and there are TPAs where the only employee is the owner and there is nothing wrong with
+There are TPAs in the marketplace with thousands of employees and there are TPAs where the only employee is the owner and there is nothing wrong with that because no TPA is the answer for everyone becompliance testing and prepares the Form 5500.
+Whichever TPA you have, make sure it's the right fit for competency and cost.

-Fee are important, but don't fully focus on them
+Fee are important but don't fully focus on them

 Thanks to the fee disclosure regulations being implemented in 2012, there has been an emphasis in the retirement plan industry to concentrate on fees.
-The reason is that with the disclosure of TPA fees, there may be a sticker shock for many plan sponsors who assumed all along that they paid nothing or next to nothing for plan administration.
+The reason is that with the disclosure of TPA fees, there may be a sticker shock for many plan sponsors who assumed all along that they paid nothcause there is not one TPA who can handle plans of all different types and sizes.
+Some TPAs only handle larger 401(k) plans and some only handle defined benefit plans.
+Some may offer the administration of all different plans for the medium plan segment, while some specialize in cash balance plans.
+In addition, the role of your TPA may actually be split between two providers where one serves as the record keeper by processing the funding of the plan and the investment trades while the one identified as the TPA performs all the ing or next to nothing for plan administration.
 While fee disclosure is sort of like Drew Carey revealing the price of a washing machine on the Price is Right, the Plan Administration Price is Right can only be determined by looking at what other TPAs charge to gauge whether the price is right or not.
 So while the responsibility is on plan providers like your TPA to disclose all their fees, it is your responsibility to gauge whether those fees are reasonable.
-The problem with that point is that some of the low cost TPAs have had plan sponsors consumed with cost.
+The problem with that point is that some of the low-cost

+TPAs have had plan sponsors consumed with the cost.
 The regulations require plan administration fees to be reasonable, but not the lowest cost.
-Having been an ERISA attorney for almost 14 years and working for TPAs for 9 $\frac{1}{2}$ years, I can attest that the quality and competency of a TPA is far more imprtant than cost.
-I have seen too many plan sponsors who have picked a TPA solely on cost, only to lose that savings by paying a new provider and yours truly to correct the errors set by these TPAs.
-Low cost TPAs are low on cost, but many are low in quality which means they make many administrative errors and/or they do not have the sophistication in plan design in creating retirement plans that fix the needs of the plan sponsor in maximizing tax deductible contributions.
+Having been an ERISA attorney for almost 22 years and working for TPAs for 9 1/2 years, I can attest that the quality and competency of a TPA is far more important than cost.
+I have seen too many plan sponsors who have picked a TPA solely on cost, only to lose those savings by paying a new provider and yours truly to correct the errors set by these TPAs.
+Low-cost TPAs are low on cost, but many are low in quality which means they make many administrative errors and/or they do not have the sophistication in plan design in creating retirement plans that fit the needs of the plan sponsor in maximizing tax-deductible contributions.
 In addition, some of the larger payroll providers have entered the TPA business.
 It wouldn't be an issue if these payroll providers were performing quality work as a TPA, but as of now, they are not.
 Quality TPA work has very little to do with payroll, and these payroll providers are not very good in the nuts and bolts of proper administration and intricate plan design.
-This is not to suggest that payroll providers can never be good TPAs, it just means that currently they are not.
+This is not to suggest that payroll providers can never be good TPAs, it just means that currently, they are not.